BrickMMO/tasks/coding-exercises.markdown

 ## Submitting this Task

-After you have completed all four coding from scratch exercises, submit four URLs to deployed copies of the code in the **Coding from Scratch** assignment in [Blackboard](https://learn.humber.ca/).
+After you have completed all four coding from scratch exercises, submit four URLs to deployed copiees of the code in the **Coding from Scratch** assignment in [Blackboard](https://learn.humber.ca/).

 [&#10132; Back to Task List](/)